AmooAti/awesome-audit-log-django/README.md

 With this package you will have each model log in a separate table which can be beneficial if you want to truncate a specific model logs or run a query on them.

+You can choose between having logs table in your default database or adding a new backend db as logs db.

 Supported DBs to store logs:
 1. PostgreSQL
 2. MySQL